piotr-polak/piotr-polak.github.com/content/post/cra_overview.md

 ## Standards {#standards}

-A number of CRA related standards were requested to be developed in the [standardization request](<https://ec.europa.eu/growth/tools-databases/enorm/mandate/606_en>).
+A number of CRA related standards were requested to be developed in the [standardization request](<https://ec.europa.eu/growth/tools-databases/enorm/mandate/606_en>) targeted at [CEN-CENELEC](<https://www.cencenelec.eu/news-events/news/2025/newsletter/ots-62-cra/>) and [ETSI](<https://www.etsi.org/newsroom/press-releases/2545-etsi-leverages-global-technical-expertise-to-support-the-eu-cyber-resilience-act>).
 This includes three "horizontal" standards addressing process, vulnerabilities handling and catalog of controls plus a number of "vertical" standards requested for each of the important product classes.

-All requested standards are to be harmonized and some of them (vulnerability handling and vertical standards) are expected also to provide presumption of conformity allowing manufacture to perform self assessment.
+All requested standards are to be harmonized and some of them (vulnerability handling and vertical standards) are expected also to provide presumption of conformity allowing manufacturer to perform self assessment.

 ## Product evaluation flow {#product-evaluation-flow}